Politics concentrators select from among approximately 50 Politics courses each year.

 - Concentrators must take at least three courses in their primary field.

-- In addition, at least two courses must be taken in a second field, and at least one must be taken in a third field.
-Five areas of study are eligible for designation as secondary or tertiary field: American, Comparative, International Relations, Political Theory, and Methods.
+- In addition, concentrators must take at least two courses in a second field, and at least one course in a third field.
+Five areas of study are eligible for designation as secondary or tertiary field: American Politics, Comparative Politics, International Relations, Political Theory, and Methods (which includes both quantitative methods and formal theory courses).
 Methods may not be used as a primary field.

 - A course taken to fulfill the Analytic Requirement cannot also be counted towards a field distribution requirement.